TL;DR

 - API stability at volume.
 A tool that handles 50,000 SKUs on paper but lags on Prime Day is a liability, not an asset.
 Check the uptime, not the marketing copy.

-The Amazon repricer market has its heavyweights.
-We compared the features that actually matter once you scale past 5,000 SKUs.
+We compared the criteria that actually matter once you scale past 5,000 SKUs.
+Tier categories below, not specific brands.

-A few things stand out.
+A few things stand out across the categories.
 AI-only tools are powerful, but they remove the seller from the loop.
 Rule-only tools give you control but punish you on speed.
 The blend matters more at scale than either approach in isolation.

-Net margin protection is the feature that actually pays for itself
+Net margin protection is the feature that pays for itself

-Revenue without margin is theater.
+Revenue without margin is theatre.
 Every established seller has watched a winning sale shrink to nothing once FBA fees, shipping, and returns are settled.
 Net margin repricing fixes that at the source.

 The logic is simple.
 The system calculates your real landed cost and applies your minimum margin threshold before it ever drops a price.
 So when a competitor goes scorched-earth on a listing, your repricer holds.
 You don’t win that sale.
 You don’t want that sale.

-This becomes critical during Prime Day, Black Friday, and Q4 when volume spikes and competitor behavior gets weird.
-For more on this specific tactic, our profit margin guide walks through how the math works in practice.
+This becomes critical during Prime Day, Black Friday, and Q4 when volume spikes and competitor behaviour gets weird.
+Our profit margin guide walks through how the maths actually works in practice, and our profit protection breakdown covers the per-SKU mechanics.

 - Buy Box win rate at protected margins.
-Anyone can win the Buy Box by racing to the bottom.
-The skill is winning it at a price that keeps you in business.
-Repricer’s own Buy Box explained guide breaks down how share rotation actually works.
+Anyone can win the Buy Box by racing to the floor.
+The skill is winning at a price that keeps you in business.
+The Buy Box explained guide breaks down how share rotation actually works on shared listings.

-- Listed SKU stress tests.
+- SKU stress tests at peak load.
 Ask what happens at 50,000 SKUs during a Prime Day surge.
 Vague answers are red flags.
+The marketing tier is not the engineering tier.

 - Multichannel coverage that actually syncs.
 A vendor that “supports” eBay and Walmart through a one-way feed is not the same as a vendor that reprices in both directions.
 Look closely at how multichannel pricing is handled across SKUs.

-- Price war defense logic.
+- Price war defence logic.
 The right tool will let you exclude bottom-feeder competitors entirely and focus on the sellers who hold their pricing.
-Our guide to avoiding price wars covers the rules that actually work.
+Our price war defence guide covers the rules that actually work.

 - Rule depth for compliance.
 Large operations have legal and brand-policy considerations baked in.
 You need rules that can express “never go below MAP” and “never exceed brand ceiling” without manual intervention.
-Repricer’s approach to rule-based pricing for high-volume sellers covers the patterns most large catalogs need.
+Our approach to rule-based pricing for high-volume sellers covers the patterns most large catalogues need.

 A few reasons we keep showing up in this category.

 Speed first.
 Under 90 seconds from competitor change to price update across 21 marketplaces.
-That’s how the system is built.
+That’s how the system is built, not a marketing claim bolted on later.

-Net margin logic is native, not bolted on.
-The repricer reads your costs and fees directly and refuses to drop below your floor.
-Even when a competitor is having a bad day, you don’t have to.
+Net margin logic is native, not a separate module.
+The platform reads your costs and fees directly and refuses to drop below your floor.
+Even when a competitor is having a bad day, you don’t have to follow them.

-Multichannel sync is a core feature, not a Phase 2 promise. eBay and Walmart pricing stay in sync with your Amazon listings so you stop overselling and stop accidentally undercutting yourself.
+Multichannel sync is core, not a Phase 2 promise. eBay and Walmart pricing stay aligned with your Amazon listings so you stop overselling and stop accidentally undercutting yourself across channels.

 Rule depth that adults can actually configure.
-You can build per-SKU floors, exclude specific competitors, set time-of-day rules, and layer AI on top.
+You can build per-SKU floors, exclude specific competitors, set time-of-day rules, and layer AI on top of all of it.
 The dashboard is built around the assumption that you know what you’re doing.

-Not that we’re biased …but the combination of speed, margin protection, and channel coverage is the reason high-volume sellers stay on the platform once they switch.
+Not that we’re biased … but the combination of speed, margin protection, channel coverage, and rule depth is the reason high-volume sellers stay on the platform once they switch.

-Key tasks Repricer handles for an established catalog
+Key tasks Repricer handles for an established catalogue

-- Real-time Buy Box defense.
+- Real-time Buy Box defence.
 Continuous competitor monitoring with sub-minute reactions, so you stay in the rotation when the algorithm checks.

 - Net margin floors per SKU.
 Every product carries its own break-even logic.
 Nothing drops below your threshold without your sign-off.

 - Bulk SKU management.
 Update thousands of rules in one upload.
-CSV-friendly, API-friendly, and built for catalogs in the six-figure SKU range.
+CSV-friendly, API-friendly, and built for catalogues in the six-figure SKU range.

 - Multichannel pricing parity.
 Amazon, eBay, Walmart, and Shopify pricing align without manual reconciliation.